agadzinski93/centralized-video-platform/README.md

 4. You may open `server/utilities/db/create-db.sql` and rename the database found on the first 2 lines as you wish.
 Be sure your Env variables reflect these changes as the web app will use `cvp` by default.
 5. In the root of the project, run ```docker-compose up```

-By default the server should be running on localhost:5000, the client on localhost:3000, and phpMyAdmin on localhost:8080.
+By default the server should be running on localhost:5000, the client on localhost:3000, phpMyAdmin on localhost:8080, and Roundcube on localhost:8000.
 You can login to phpMyAdmin using either root or the user you created in the aforementioned secret files.

+6. You will have 2 minutes to generate an email for the email-server service.
+Open the command line and run `docker exec -it email-server bash`.
+Inside, create the first email you'd like the application to use when sending emails in the format: `setup email add <email>@<hostname>.com <password>`.
+Here is an example: `setup email add no-reply@mail.cvp.com admin`.
+Be sure the hostname matches the hostname given in the compose YAML file (and must have a prefix to the domain name such as `mail.example.com`).
+Make sure the the full email address and password are used for the ENV variables `EMAIL_USER` and `EMAIL_PASS`.
+You can always return into the email-server container to create more emails so you can create more accounts in the application.
+7. After creating your own account, you can log in to the email account at localhost:8000.
+This is where your auto-generated email will be sent when registering on the website.

 ## Manual Installation